 Insurance is an essential part of our everyday lives.
-We insure our cars, homes and contents, but often we neglect to properly insure our most important assets – ourselves.
-Personal insurances come in different forms, and Walshs can assist in determining the right level of cover and the right insurer, as well as providing exclusive benefits for medical practitioners through our national network.
+We insure our cars, homes and contents; but often we neglect to properly insure our most important assets – ourselves.
+Personal insurances come in many different forms, and Walshs can assist in determining the right level of cover and the right insurer, as well as providing exclusive benefits for medical practitioners through our national network.

 This type of insurance is designed to replace the majority of your income in the event that you are unable to work through accident or illness whether at home or work, and whether in Australia or abroad.
 Income protection will help you avoid the financial stress of drawing down on your assets or taking on more debt if something unexpected were to happen, and to provide a guaranteed income up until retirement – as if you were still at work.
 These payments may be treated almost as if they were your regular pay cheque and used to pay your rent or mortgage payments, day-to-day living expenses and medical expenses.
 The premiums you pay for ensuring you are covered going forward are generally tax deductible, as any benefits from this insurance are generally included as taxable income.

 The benefit period is the maximum period of time you will be eligible to be paid under the policy.
 The benefit period commences at the end of the waiting period, once benefits become payable.
-Often we choose a benefit period to age 65 to provide a minimum guaranteed income until retirement.
+We usually recommend a benefit period to age 65, to provide a guaranteed income until retirement.
 Most income protection through Superannuation has a benefit period of around 2 years, or to end of employment contract.

-Trauma or Critical Illness Insurance pays you a benefit if you were to suffer a specified medical event, such as cancer, stroke or heart attack.
-The funds which Trauma Insurance provides can alleviate the financial strain of major medical treatment and ongoing management expenses and may also allow you to obtain additional or superior medical treatment.
-Trauma payouts can also provide funds to allow your partner to take unpaid leave from work in the event you were diagnosed with a life-altering condition listed in the policy documents.
+Trauma (also known as Critical Illness) Insurance pays you a lump sum benefit if you were to suffer a specified medical event, such as cancer, stroke or heart attack.
+The additional funds which Trauma Insurance provides can alleviate the financial strain of major hospital expenses, repayment of debt and may also allow you to obtain additional or superior medical treatment and even take family out of work/school to spend time together after a diagnosis.

 Total and Permanent Disability

-Total & Permanent Disablement (TPD) insurance pays a benefit if you become totally and permanently disabled – essentially never able to work again.
-It may assist you with medical and rehabilitation costs and provide you and your family with financial security.
-It can be written as ‘own’ occupation or ‘any’ occupation, which have significant differences: Own occupation definition will provide a payout if it is unlikely you will ever work again in your own occupation, for instance a surgeon who loses function in his fingers, wrist or hand may be able to claim on an ‘own’ occupation definition.
-Under an ‘any’ occupation definition however, you will need to satisfy that it is unlikely you will ever work again in ANY occupation that is reasonable based on education or experience – a very different scenario.
-To use the Surgeon example above, the surgeon may still be able to work as a normal doctor without doing surgery and may not be eligible for a claim even though income has decreased dramatically.
+Total & Permanent Disablement (TPD) insurance pays a benefit if you become totally and permanently disabled.
+It can assist you with medical and rehabilitation costs and provide you and your family with financial security.
+It can be written as ‘own’ occupation or ‘any’ occupation.
+Own occupation definition is far more specific to your current occupation, for instance a surgeon who loses function in their fingers, wrist or hand may be able to claim on an ‘own’ occupation definition.
+Under an ‘any’ occupation definition, they may still be able to work as a normal doctor without doing surgery, and thus not be eligible for a claim even though income has decreased dramatically.
 We believe an ‘own’ occupation definition should be applied in almost all circumstances.

 Death or Term Life Insurance pays a benefit in the event of your death or on diagnosis of a terminal illness.
-Death cover can help cover your family for financial obligations such as debt on properties (whether investment or not), child rearing expenses, required funds for retirement, and/or funds to ensure the surviving family is able to continue without financial stress.
+Term life can help clear debt and cover your family for expenses, such as rent or mortgage payments and school fees.
+It helps secure your family’s future if you are no longer around.